Jobs

 For Attention: Ms P Kgopyane

-Closing date: 11 July 2025
+Closing date: 5 September 2025

 Note: Applicants with disabilities are encouraged to apply.
 The old prescribed application or employment form Z83 was withdrawn with effect from 31 December 2020.
 As per the Government Gazette No: 43872, any applicant who submits an application on or after 1 January 2021 must do so on the new prescribed Z83 form, obtainable from any Public Service department or on the internet at www.gov.za/documents.
 Failure to submit an application on the new prescribed Z83 form will lead to disqualification.
-Applicants are not required to submit copies of qualifications and other relevant documents on application but must submit the fully completed and signed Z83 form and a detailed curriculum vitae.
+Applicants are not required to submit copies of qualifications and other relevant documents on application but must submit the fully completed and signed Z83 form and a detailed curriculum vitae only.
 Communication regarding submission of certified copies of qualifications and other relevant documents will be limited to shortlisted candidates.
 Therefore, only shortlisted candidates will be required to submit certified documents on or before the day of the interview, following communication from the department.
 Should you be in possession of a foreign qualification, it must be accompanied by an evaluation certificate from the South African Qualifications Authority (SAQA).
 Applicants who do not comply with the above-mentioned requirements, as well as applications received late, will not be considered.
 Correspondence will be limited to shortlisted candidates.
 If you have not been contacted within three (3) months after the closing date of this advertisement, please accept that your application was unsuccessful.
-The successful candidate must disclose to the DG particulars of all registrable financial interests, sign a performance agreement and employment contract with the DG within three months from the date of assumption of duty and obtain a top-secret security clearance.
+The successful candidate must disclose to the DG, particulars of all registrable financial interests, sign a performance agreement and employment contract with the DG within three months from the date of assumption of duty and obtain a Top-Secret security clearance.
 All appointments are subject to the verification of educational qualifications, previous experience, citizenship, reference checks and security vetting.
 The department reserves the right to fill or not to fill the vacant post.
 The successful candidates will sign an employment contract with the GCIS that will be reviewed based on performance expiration.
-By submitting the employment application form, you agree and consent in terms of Section 11(1) of the Protection of Personal Information Act (POPIA), 2013 (Act 4 of 2013), for your personal information which you provide to the GCIS to being processed by the department and its employees, agents, Cabinet committees, and subcontractors for recruitment purposes, in accordance with the POPIA of 2013.
+By submitting the employment application form, you agree and consent in terms of Section 11(1) of the Protection of Personal Information Act (POPIA) of 2013 (Act 4 of 2013), for your personal information which you provide to the GCIS to being processed by the department and its employees, agents, Cabinet committees and subcontractors for recruitment purposes in accordance with POPIA.

 Centre: Pretoria